stfc/PSyclone/doc/user_guide/getting_going.rst

       spack install psyclone

-    For more information about how to use Spack we recommend readign the `Spack documentation <https://spack-tutorial.readthedocs.io/>`_.
+    For more information about how to use Spack we recommend reading the `Spack documentation <https://spack-tutorial.readthedocs.io/>`_.

-  .. tab:: from Source
+  .. tab:: From Source:

     To download and install a specific PSyclone release (where ``X.Y.Z`` is the release version) from source, use: